Today I am Foretaste

 The Story

-The Christmas bonus she received earlier in the week was small, so really it should have been going into her shiny new savings account.
-But then again it was indeed Christmas, and she always liked to treat herself to something when all the other present-buying was done.
-The season of giving should include yourself, right?
+The Christmas bonus she received was small, shorter than the gossamer email that accompanied it from the company’s CEO.
+She knew that a young professional, such as herself, should proudly deposit it into her shiny new savings account rather than on one of the shiny things sparkling in the downtown windows.
+But then again, ’twas the Christmas season and she always liked to treat herself when all the present-buying for others was done.
+The season of giving should include one’s self, right?

 Her first thought had been a new computer keyboard.
-If she was going to be a full-time researcher, she was going to need to occasionally type the letter “u” and her current one was not always reliable about that.
-Then she considered a new coffee pot, which sounded way more fun to shop for, especially in the fancy kitchen store downtown.
-She was only a block and a half away from it when the Joyful Interiors shop sign caught her eye.
+If she was going to be a full-time research analyst now, she was going to need to occasionally type the letter “u”.
+Her current keyboard was ironically unreliable about that.
+Then she considered a new coffee pot which sounded way more fun to shop for, especially in the fancy kitchen store downtown.
+She was only a block and a half away from it and three solid reasons listed to justify the purchase when the Joyful Interiors shop sign caught her eye.
 Noting that she had time enough on the parking meter for a short detour, she stepped inside.

-Though the cool marble of kitchen islands and glass-cased side tables were enticing, her mildly-budget-focused brain always searched for a “Sale” or “Clearance” section when entering a new store.
-A small yellow sign told her that these items were in the back left corner, so there she went.
-There were bookshelves with a few scratches, an armoire with a bent drawer pull, and a couple fake plants that had seen better days.
-And the chair.
-Crossing quickly to the beautiful lounge seat, she could not help the hum of joy when she sat on the fully plumped cushion.
-Its label stated that it had once been a floor sample, so the wonky leg on the front right was unsurprising.
-The frame hold was steady though, and the diamond pattern faded through just the right shades of navy and gray to remind her of ocean storm waves.
-She curled into the tall back, aware how strange she looked making herself at home in the middle of a furniture store, and knew instantly that this chair was supposed to be in her life.
+Though the cool marble of kitchen islands and glass-topped side tables were enticing, she habitually searched for a “Sale” or “Clearance” section when entering a new store.
+A small yellow sign told her these items were in the back left corner, so there she went.
+Situated among the returned-items carts were bookshelves with a few scratches, an armoire with a bent drawer pull, and a couple wilting silk plants.
+And that chair.
+What a find!
+Crossing quickly to the beautiful lounge seat, she ran through its possible inequities which had landed it in the back corner.
+Perhaps a leg was short?
+Or a large scratch through the back fabric?
+She circled the object like a hawk on pray.
+Surely the missing silver upholstery tacks along only about four inches of the skirt was not the sin sending it 75% off?
+Tenderly, she risked taking a seat, bracing for a spring or frame to give out.
+Instead, she released a quiet hum of joy when she sat on the fully plumped cushion and remained aloft.
+This side of the tag stated it had once been a floor sample, though she hardly considered that a defect.
+Did most people?
+From her little throne, she admired the diamond pattern faded through just the right shades of navy and gray to remind her of ocean storm waves.
+She curled into the tall back, only vaguely aware how strange she looked making herself at home in the back of a furniture store.
+With a sigh, she decided this chair was supposed to be in her life.

-She ran her hands down the curved arms, and she was grasping them tightly as she laughed along with the rest of the book club about some obscure author’s attempt at metaphor.
+She ran her hands down the curved arms and she was grasping them tightly as she laughed along with the book club about an obscure author’s attempt at metaphor.
 There were plates of hummus and vegetables across the coffee table, but only crumbs were left of her famous chive biscuits.
-The ladies were enjoying themselves in her lovely home, and she noted that after they chose the book for next month, it would be time to bring out dessert.
+The ladies were enjoying themselves in her lovely home and she noted that after they chose the book for next month, it would be time to bring out dessert.

-Her head rested back against the soft fabric, and she was cradling her firstborn.
-So strong and fragile at the same time, the small bundle murmured in his sleep.
+Her head rested back against the etched fabric and she was cradling her firstborn.
+So sturdy and fragile at the same time, the small bundle murmured in his sleep.
 She hummed slow versions of rock anthems as her father had to her when she was a baby.
-A warmth filled her, and she wondered if the tired young father had known he’d start a tradition when he got sick of used lullabies.
+A warmth filled her, and she wondered if the tired young father had known he’d start a tradition when he got sick of lullabies.

 She crisscrossed her legs like a child into the wide seat cushion.
 Now she was reading aloud, perhaps from a book of her own making, to a rapt audience in her small library.
 They cheered for the righteous, booed the villain, and echoed her joy back to her when good won over evil.
-Someone dear came and sat on the chair’s arm and told her how lovely the evening had turned out.
+Someone dear came and leaned on the chair’s arm, telling her how lovely the evening had been.

 Even with the sale markdown, the chair was a stretch against that treasured bonus.
-But this was an investment so it would be foolish not to purchase, really.
-This chair had been hers all along, right?
+Surely though, this was an investment piece.
+It would be foolish not to purchase, really.
+This chair had been hers all along, had it not?
 Built for her alone.
 It had just taken them some time to find one another, like a set of imminent lovers who must mature and grow in preparation of their fated meeting.
 Choice made, fate sealed, she did not register the older couple admiring the mahogany table a mere foot away, or hear the cash register ding through a set of jade bookends.
 She was cuddled somewhere in a sunroom, in a house not yet built, listening to someone shuffle around in a kitchen years away.

 The Word